 80% of your success in any endeavor will come from 20% of your efforts.
 Maybe there’s time for TV and Beer after all!
 We just have to identify the 20% of our time that we use most effectively and leverage those activities.

 This is directly correlated to the law of diminishing returns.
-You can get 80% of the way to your goal with very little activity, but getting further takes increasingly more effort.
-The ideal is to isolate the things we do to produce the biggest result – get the most bang for our buck, our time, and the inherent sacrifices we make to get ahead.
+Getting the first 80% of the way is easy, but getting further requires increasingly more effort.
+Which makes me wonder if that remaining 20% is even worth the trouble.
+The idea is to isolate the things we do that produce the biggest result – get the most bang for our buck, our time, and the inherent sacrifices we make to get ahead.

 The same principle applies to everything.
 Little action = BIG results.
 Running just 5 minutes a day can increase your life expectancy by 3 years.
 Who doesn’t want to live an extra 3 years?
 That’s even more impressive than the The 4-Hour Body!